-Aberdeenshire Community Planning Partnership (ACPP) Priorities: Changing Aberdeenshire's relationship with alcohol Reducing child poverty in Aberdeenshire Connected and Cohesive Communities College Contribution: The College is a partner of ACPP which aims to work together for the best quality of life with happy, healthy and fulfilled people, living in a healthy, safe and sustainable environment with a vibrant local economy.
+Reducing child poverty in Aberdeenshire Connected and Cohesive Communities a vibrant local economy.
 This includes partnership working to deliver more efficient and improved services which meet local needs in Aberdeenshire and to contribute to the delivery of key actions in a number of Locality Plans.
 NESCol is a member of the CPA Board, and Connected and Cohesive Communities.
 Connected and Cohesive Communities : supports the Planning Partnership in the delivery of locality plans for three areas of Aberdeenshire that experience the most social and economic disadvantage.
 This includes the delivery of several initiatives around addressing inequalities, employability and health, as well as supporting communities to become more resilient.
-Strategic Objective(s): 1.1, 3.1, 3.9

-The College also uses the Regional Skills Assessments for Aberdeen City and Aberdeenshire, to ensure it aligns provision with anticipated demand
+The College also uses the Regional Skills Assessments for Aberdeen City and Aberdeenshire, to ensure it aligns provision with anticipated demand.

-There are a number of key Scottish G Government priorities which have particular relevance to the college sector.
-The College, through the Strate egic Plan, will respond as follows:-
+There are a number of key Scottish Government priorities which have particular relevance to the college sector.
+The College, through the Strategic Plan, will respond as follows:-